Migrating to Platform.sh

 When you push, a new environment will be created using your code and the provided configuration files.
 The system will flag any errors with the configuration if it can.
 If so, correct the error and try again.

-The best way to load content files (that is, files that are not intended as part of your code base so are not in Git) into your site is via
+Content files (that is, files that are not intended as part of your code base so are not in Git) can be uploaded to your mounts using the Platform.sh CLI or by using

 rsync.
-You will need to upload each directory's worth of files separately.
+You will need to upload each directory’s files separately.
 Suppose for instance you have the following file mounts defined:

-rsync to upload each directory, we can use the following commands.
-The
+mount:upload command.
+To upload to each of directories above, we can use the following commands.

 platform ssh --pipe command will return the SSH URL for the current environment as an inline string that